Werner Sundermann

-Werner Sundermann (Thale, December 23, 1935 – Berlin, October 12, 2012) was a German philosopher and Iranologist.
-He is remembered for his studies about Iranian languages and manichaeism: in particular, he discovered the exact etymology of the term Tajik, which, according to him, comes from a Parthian pronunciation of the Arabic word “Ṭāya” (Syriac: “Ṭayāyē”).
+Werner Sundermann (December 23, 1935 – October 12, 2012) was a German philosopher and Iranologist.
+He is remembered for his studies in Iranian languages and Manichaeism: in particular, he discovered the exact etymology of the term Tajik, which, according to him, comes from a Parthian pronunciation of the Arabic word Ṭāya (Syriac: Ṭayāyē).

 Life

-He studied Iranian studies at the Humboldt University in Berlin, in 1963 he was awarded a doctorate in philosophy with his dissertation “The Sasanian Ruler's Legitimation and its Conditions”.
+Sundermann was born in Thale, Germany.
+He studied Iranian studies at the Humboldt University in Berlin, in 1963 he was awarded a doctorate in philosophy with his dissertation "The Sasanian Ruler's Legitimation and its Conditions".